Forget the promise of progress and understanding, for in the grim dark future there is only war.

 - Aeronautica Imperialis: Air-combat spin-off tabletop game.

-- Epic 40000: Uses very small scale miniatures, allowing the players to field huge armies and extremely powerful units such as the largest Titans and Gargants and even Daemon Primarchs.
+- Epic 40000: Uses very small scale miniatures (6mm vs the usual 28mm), allowing the players to field huge armies and extremely powerful units such as the largest Titans and Gargants and even Daemon Primarchs.

 - Final Liberation: Epic-based turn-based strategy video game, with FMV cinematics that look like a fan film.